rvveber/nixos-config/src/module/select/readme.md

-All modules in the `modules/select` directory are optional.
+All modules in the `modules/select` directory are optional and GLOBALLY exclusive.
-Do not combine these with other modules of the same type.
+Do NOT combine these with modules of the same type.
-The type of the module is derived from its parent directories. e.g.
+The "type" of the module is derived from its parent directories. e.g.
 `modules/select/locale/de_DE` is of type `locale`. only select one `locale`.